FMotalleb/nu_plugin_clipboard/README.md

 ## ✨ Features

 - **`clipboard copy`**: Copies input text to the clipboard.
-  - **Daemon Behavior:** Since version **0.105.2**, using env variables will try to detect display server.
+  - **Daemon Mode** (Linux only): Since version **0.105.2**, using env variables will try to detect display server.
+    If there is any issue with copy/paste command
-    This config will override this behavior, if you need to override this please report and issue:
+    This config will override this behavior.
+If you need to override this, please file an issue:

     ```bash
     $env.config.plugins.clipboard.NO_DAEMON = true
     ```